darekkay/best-practices/README.md

 - Include guidelines for contributors in [CONTRIBUTING.MD](https://help.github.com/articles/setting-guidelines-for-repository-contributors/).
 - Use [npm scripts](https://docs.npmjs.com/misc/scripts) so no further build tools have to be installed or used.
 - Consider recording a screencast or a [console demo](https://asciinema.org/) to demonstrate the setup and usage.

+## Marketing

+- Summarize your core idea in a single sentence (elevator pitch).